Bavarian Mountain Hound: Description

-Coat and color

-The coat is short, thick and shiny, lying very flat against the body, and moderately harsh.
+The coat is short, thick and glossy, lying very flat against the body, and moderately harsh.
 It is finer on the head and ears, harsher and longer on the abdomen, legs, and tail.
-Its coat can come in all shades of black-masked fawn or brindle.
+Its coat can come in shades of black-masked fawn, red, or brindle, sometimes with a white marking on the chest.

 Temperament

-Bavarian Mountain Hounds are calm, poised, and very attached to their masters and family.
-When hunting, they are hard, single-minded, and persistent, courageous, spirited, fast, and agile, they are at ease on a rugged terrain, with a superb nose and powerful hunting instinct.
-However, they need a patient, experienced trainer.
-Friendly and playful, they have great personalities.
+Bavarian Mountain Hounds are calm, poised, and very attached to their family but reserved with strangers.
+When hunting, they are hard, single-minded, and persistent.
+They are not often seen as pets; most are still employed by as hunters and trackers.

-Care

-The Bavarian Mountain is not suited for city life.
-It is in regular need of space and exercise and also requires regular brushing.
-They are not dogs for the casual hunter.
-Most are owned and used by foresters and game wardens.
+Health

+A 2009 study found an inbreeding coefficient of 4.5% among registered dogs between 1992 and 2004, the lowest of the three scent-hound breeds studied.

 History

-The Bavarian Mountain Dog was developed in the 19th century by crossbreeding specimens of the Hannoversche Schweißhund breed and hunting dogs from the Alps.
-The result was a hunting dog ideal for the work in the mountains.
+The Bavarian Mountain Dog was developed in the 19th century by crossbreeding the Hanover Hound with the Tyrolean Hound and other hunting dogs.
+The result was a hunting dog ideal for the work in the mountains, smaller and more agile in broken mountain terrain.
+The Bavarian Mountain Dog specialises in tracking injured big game such as deer, following the traces of blood the prey loses after being shot.

 In 1912, the "Klub für Bayrische Gebirgsschweißhunde", (Club for Bavarian Mountain hound), was founded in Munich.
-Afterwards, this breed started gaining popularity in Austria and Hungary.
-The Bavarian Mountain Dog specialises in tracking injured big game following the traces of blood the prey loses after being shot.
+Afterwards, the breed gained popularity in Austria and Hungary.